carlosplanchon/carlosplanchon.github.io/_posts/2025-01-22-three-weekend-projects-nanosaas-fastapi-ai-assistant-measurevolume.md

 **Key features**:

-\- **Credits system**: Users get a monthly budget to run tasks, preventing resource abuse.
+\- **Credits system**: Users get a number of credits to run tasks, preventing resource abuse, and allowing you to sell your software as a service.

 \- **Real-time monitoring**: Track task progress live without refreshing the page.